AMReX-Codes/amrex/README.md

 - C++ and Fortran interfaces
 - Support for cell-centered, face-centered, edge-centered, and nodal data
-- Support for hyperbolic, parabolic, and elliptic solves on hierarchical adaptive grid structure
+- Support for hyperbolic, parabolic, and elliptic solves on a hierarchical adaptive grid structure
 - Optional subcycling in time for time-dependent PDEs
 - Support for particles
 - Embedded boundary description of irregular geometry
 - Parallelization via flat MPI, OpenMP, hybrid MPI/OpenMP, or MPI/MPI
 - GPU Acceleration with CUDA (NVidia), HIP (AMD) or SYCL (Intel) backends
 - Parallel I/O
-- Plotfile format supported by Amrvis, VisIt, and ParaView
+- Plotfile format supported by Amrvis, VisIt, ParaView and yt
 - Built-in profiling tools

 ## Documentation